mhindi2/GDML-WIki-Clone/Home.md

 The **GDML Workbench** provides a number of facilities to

-* Export BREP shapes as GDML Tessellated Objects
+* Export FreeCAD(BREP) shapes as GDML Tessellated Objects.
-* Allocate a GDML Material and directly Convert a FreeCAD Shape to a GDML Tessellated Object
+* Allocate a GDML Material and directly Convert a FreeCAD(BREP) Shape to a GDML Tessellated Object
 <br> using a number of different algorithms

     * Standard FreeCAD mesh facilties